-Take care on this road, this section doesn't have the usual passing places with poles to mark them, instead, it is widened at each corner, so as you go round a corner and see a car coming on the straight ahead, stop at the corner as there may not be a passing place further on.
+Take care on the road to Ben Hope, this section doesn't have the usual passing places with poles to mark them, instead, it is widened at each corner, so as you go round a corner and see a car coming on the straight ahead, stop at the corner as there may not be a passing place further on.

-The picture on the right will give you an idea of the road, and the remoteness of this area.
+The photograph will give you an idea of the road, and the remoteness of this area.